 - Reconstruction of the wound

-We cannot discuss surgical management of cancer without discussing post-operative pain control (analgesia).
-Before embarking on any surgery we have to be sure that we can provide adequate analgesia for all our patients, irrespective of the underlying disease and the surgical procedure performed.
-It is also important to realise that for certain tumours, surgically removing the tumour is an effective means of providing pain relief, and as a result some patients are more comfortable in the immediate post-operative period than they were before surgery.
+Before embarking on any surgery it is important to ensure that adequate analgesia can be provided for all patients.
+It is also important to understand that for certain tumours, surgically removing the tumour is an effective means of providing pain relief, and as a result some patients are more comfortable in the immediate post-operative period than they were before surgery.

-At Willows we have a team of anaesthetists who work very closely with our Specialist surgeons and other members of the oncology service to ensure that all of our patients are kept as comfortable and pain-free as possible.
+Willows has a team of Specialist Anaesthetists who work very closely with our Specialist surgeons and other members of the Oncology service to ensure that all patients are kept as comfortable and pain-free as possible.

 We aim to use analgesia drugs before there is any pain or discomfort (pre-emptive analgesia) in our patients and to use a combination of analgesic agents of different types that work in different ways and act at different sites in the body.
 As a result, our patients will often receive an aspirin-like drug (a non-steroidal anti-inflammatory drug: NSAID), a morphine-like drug (an opiate) and a local anaesthetic, as well as other types of drug.

-Patients will normally be kept in the hospital after surgery until the nursing care and analgesia that they need is relatively minor and can be provided by the owner at home.
-Instructions for post-operative care may comprise:
+Patients will normally remain in hospital following surgery until the nursing care and analgesia needed is relatively minor and can be provided by the owner at home.
+Instructions for post-operative care may include:

 - Examination of the wound daily for any evidence of inflammation